 Finally, remember as well that we give every interviewee the chance to have the last word via a post-interview reflection that’s due within 24 hours after the interview has taken place.

 Q. If you had to put a percentage on it, having made it to the interview stage, how likely is it that an applicant will be admitted?

 If you reach the interview stage, you have about a 50-to-60% chance of being admitted.

-This article was originally published in October 2016.
-It is regularly updated with the latest statistics and was last updated in July 2020.
+This article was originally published in October 2016 and was updated in July 2020.